fatmcgav/fatmcgav-netapp/README.markdown

       type netapp
       url https://root:secret@pfiler01.example.com

-You can also specify a virtual filer that you want to operate on.
-To specify a virtual filter, provide the connection information of the physical filer and specify an optional path that represents the name of the virtual filer.
+You can also specify a virtual filer to operate on: Simply provide the connection information for your physical filer and specify an optional path that represents the name of your virtual filer, for example: configuration `/etc/puppet/device/vfiler01.example.com.conf`:
-Sample configuration `/etc/puppet/device/vfiler01.example.com.conf`:

     [vfiler01.example.com]
       type netapp
       url https://root:secret@pfiler01.example.com/vfiler01

 ### NetApp operations
-As part of this module, there is a defined type called 'netapp::vqe', which can be used to create a volume, add a qtree and create an NFS export.
+As a part of this module, there is a defined type called 'netapp::vqe', which can be used to create a volume, add a qtree and create an NFS export.
 An example of this is:

     netapp::vqe { 'volume_name':